-- Courageous Medical and General Liability Waiver & Boston After School and Beyond City-Wide Measurement Project Waiver.
+- Courageous Medical, General Liability, and COVID-19 Waiver & Boston After School and Beyond City-Wide Measurement Project Waiver.

 You may also find more detailed information about our Summer Youth Program in general, including what next steps are after the program, in this student handbook.